By submitting your genetic material to a company, you're tacitly agreeing to share your identity and rights to your most private information.

 It's not as scary as you think.

-In the past year or so, there have been a litany of pieces written about the dark web and the dangers it could pose to your personal cyber security.
+There have been numerous pieces written about the dark web and the dangers it could pose to your personal cyber security.
 It's also been used in advertisements by Experian, in which they offer "free dark web scans" to help customers find out if their "information is on the dark web."
 This type of language is deliberately misleading, as is the company's definition of the dark web, which basically describes it as a world full of Internet marauders hunting for your social security number.
-Ironically, in order to acquire the "free dark web scan", Experian itself asks its customers for their social security numbers.
+Ironically, in order to acquire the "free dark web scan," Experian itself asks its customers for their social security numbers.

 Why the only amendment never brought before the supreme court may be more important than you think

 You'd be hard pressed to find someone living in the U.S.A. (and, perhaps in Russia) who could not tell you that the Second Amendment involved the right to bear arms.
 And, most people understand that something in the Bill of Rights protects them against unlawful search and seizure, even if they don't know that it's the Fourth Amendment that does so.
 But sandwiched in between these two celebrity amendments is the all-but-forgotten Third Amendment.
 Since its inclusion in the Bill of Rights (the first 10 amendments to the constitution), the Third Amendment has been the subject of a small handful of cases, and not one of them has gone before the Supreme Court.
 Here it is: